0xDBFB7/ionprinter/simulation/nyion/src/function_documentation.md

 A lot of programs have huge config files and tons of options for flexibility.
 This program should be built on the paradigm of 'sensible defaults': an engineer should be able to import a mesh and have it just be solved.

+Less than 15 years ago this level of performance would have cost $150,000 (3 TFLOPS).

+(TF is a useless metric, but approximately)

+born too late to explore the earth, born too early to explore the galaxy, born just in time to build some seriously awesome stuff?

+now a single card can do >100 Tflops fp16

+that's FRIGGIN AMAZING